-We loves babies!
+We love babies!
 We love children!
 But, we know WE can be intimidating with the masks, gloves and white coats.
 We like kids to come with YOU to your hygiene visits before the age of one- no expectations, just a chance to see mom or dad or grandma or grandpa get their teeth cleaned.
 If you are uncomfortable not having someone right there with your child…bring a babysitter or grandma!
 The more exposure to a dental visit before their first time in the chair, the less anxiety.
-We will talk to you about how to care for your babies/toddlers teeth.
-Our main goal is to establish a routine for brushing teeth- for babies just a wet wash cloth mom or dad rub on their gums.
-By toddler age, they should be using a toothbrush and non-fluoridated toothpaste and mom or dad always finish!
-By school age, spitting out the toothpaste has become a contest…so toothpaste with fluoride is appropriate; just make sure they don’t eat the toothpaste…it is yummy!
+We will talk to you about how to care for your baby’s/toddler’s teeth.
+Our main goal is to establish a routine for brushing teeth.
+For babies, this will be a wet washcloth mom or dad rubs on their gums.

 Why should my child see a dentist if the baby teeth fall out?